Employee benefits offered by the University of Helsinki:

 Our highly popular Finnish language courses are open to all our staff members.
 The courses are offered all year round, and they provide language training with experienced teachers in an international environment.

-The University of Helsinki invests in the welfare of its employees by offering preventative occupational health services and general medical care.
+We invest in the welfare of our employees by offering preventative occupational health services and general medical care.
 All University of Helsinki employees are also insured for work-related travel and accidents.

 Each University of Helsinki employee automatically belongs to a pension scheme.
 A pension contribution is automatically withheld from the monthly salary of each employee.

-The University strives to foster trust and a communal and positive atmosphere in its work communities.
+The University strives to foster trust and a communal and positive atmosphere in its community.
 The wellbeing of staff is one of the University’s strategic goals.

 The University offers a range of different wellbeing and sport services.
 Each campus has its own gym facilities and offers fresh environments to participate in exotic Nordic outdoor activities.
 Unisport, an exercise service provider owned jointly by the University of Helsinki and Aalto University, offers a wide range of low-cost exercise services on all campuses.
 University of Helsinki staff can enjoy the services at a reduced price.